suxuekun/libpyiotcloud/_setup_devguide/README.md

 		      New credit balance
 		      Previous credit balance
 		   // Paypal will store the transaction details for 7 years, as mandated by law.
 To retrieve a transaction, the PaymentID from the database shall be used.
+		   // The Paypal website seems to be only be able to query up to 3 years.
+But invoices can be requested up to 7 years.

 	10. Mobile services